Red Hat Dependency Analytics

 2. RHDA Stack Report

-After every successful analysis, you can find a new icon added in the left panel named RHDA Stack Report .
+After every successful analysis, you can find a new icon added in the left panel named RHDA Stack Report.
 Click on this icon to view the report in graphical form.
-Here too, we provide a button to redirect to the detailed stack report UI.
+You will see the details for each Provider and Source retrieved.

 3. Detailed RHDA Stack Report